taichi-t/nextjs_tailwind_typescript_portfolio/public/MDfiles/moving-sale/moving-sale.md

 ## What is Moving Sale

-Moving Sale is a platform for selling and buying products person-to-person.👀
+A platform for selling and buying products user-to-user👀

 ## Technologies

 It is build up with React(Next.js), MongoDB and Node.js.
 In this project, I focused on responsiveness.
-For instance, SWR(stale-while-revalidate) allows client-side to cache data, so no need to fetch to a server if users visits once more.
+For instance, SWR(stale-while-revalidate) allows client-side to cache data, so no need to fetch to a server when users visit once more, it means reducing wasteful data fetching.
 Furthermore, it used SSR (Server Side Rendering), so a server-side pre-renders web-page, it enables client-side displaying faster than no SSR.